-Q&A with Dr. Mike Lloyd
+Q&A with Mike

 I am interested in big, complex problems that are difficult to solve like cybersecurity and network resilience.
 Both are complex problems because people are good at building big systems and not so great at understanding those systems.

 Take the financial meltdown.
 We built up financial markets piece by piece.
 Most people understood parts of the system, but few understood what was going on at a system level.

 So my professional focus is to get computers to “think” about complex networks and security because people generally do not deal well with such complexity.

 Same Problem, Different Day?

 I’ve been working on this —getting computers to think about complex problems—for more than 30 years.
 I often joke when being introduced to people, “I lack the imagination to move on to a new problem.”